alvercau/Q-A-System/README.md

 For candidate docs, calculate sentence scores.
 Start summary with sentence with highest scores.
 Exclude sentences that are too similar to sentences that were already added to the stack to avoid redundancy.
 Stop when summary has desired length and return answer.
 Decision:
 * If too many candidates: 'The question is too broad to answer in a couple of lines' + recommend literature
-* If not enough candidates: 'Sorry, I do not have enough information to answer your question
+* If not enough candidates: 'Sorry, I do not have enough information to answer your question'
 * Else: return answer.

 ## Data